viewsourc3/Chishiki/posts/Science/Global Warming Experiment/Updates and Results.md

 Considering the oatmeal isn't covered by the blob, and as per instructions, I'll wait until tomorrow to transfert the blobs in the second Petri dish.

 ##### Pictures.
+Feel free to right click and open pictures in a new tab for full resolution.

 <img src="https://github.com/viewsourc3/Chishiki/raw/main/posts/Science/Global%20Warming%20Experiment/Source/IMG/Wake/ctrl_d02.png" width="740">
 <figcaption><center><small><i>Day 2, control dish.</I></small></center></figcaption>